neonlabsorg/neon-tutorials/hardhat/scripts/TestComposability/README.md

 `createSetAuthority` instruction in a way that updates a token's mint authority to a new account.
 Make sure to run the `test-create-init-token-mint` script first before running this script.

+* The `test-revoke-appoval` script lets you format and execute _Solana_'s **SPL Token** program `revoke` instruction to revoke all delegation from from NeonEVM deployer ATA.
+Make sure to run the `test-create-init-token-mint` and `test-create-init-ata` scripts first before running this script.